 5) Market the property at the eventual sale

-1) Halcyon new development in Midtown East close to United Nations.
-Represented multiple buyers at price points between $1.7 million to $5 million.
+1) The Sutton in Midtown East close to United Nations.
+Represented multiple buyers at pre-construction stage.
 Rented out at premium rents since closing, driven by apartment quality and proximity to United Nations, Citigroup Center, Blackstone, Blackrock, JP Morgan Chase headquarters.